In addition to eating more organic and natural foods, our family is incorporating more natural products as well.

 - Foaming hand soap dispenser.
 (I purchased some Method brand soap, and reused the container)

-- Castille soap - I like Dr. Bronner’s brand… plus I can use Swagbucks to get it free on Amazon!
+- Castille soap - I like Dr Bronner’s Castile Soap… plus I can use Swagbucks to get it free on Amazon!

 - Water, straight from the tap.

-I added a few nice squirts (probably about 1 tablespoon or so) and then filled the container with water.
+I added a few nice squirts (probably about 1-2 tablespoons) and then slowly filled the container with water.
+Slowly filling will keep it from foaming up too quickly, thus causing you to have more foam than water.

 Why would we do this, you might ask.